Brest tramway

+Line A, the first line, is 14.3 km long and has 28 stops and two branches, connecting Porte de Plouzané in the west with branches to Porte de Gouesnou and Porte de Guipavas northeast of the city centre.
+The end-to-end journey takes 38 minutes.
+Line A began service on 23 June 2012, and is expected to serve 50,000 passengers per day.

+Line B, the second line currently under construction, will be 5.1 km long and have 11 stops, connecting Gares (Brest station) in the city centre with CHU La Cavale (hospital) northwest of the city centre.
+The end-to-end journey will take 17 minutes.
+There will be three transfer hubs along the line.
+Line B is expected to open in 2026.

+At Place de la Liberté, riders will be able transfer between lines A and B, as well as to Line D, a planned bus rapid transit line (Bus à haut niveau de service – BHNS).
+The lower station of Line C, an urban cable car line (téléphérique), lies near Line A's Château station.

 History

 Old tram of Brest

 In 1898, the first line of the Brest tram opened.
 The network was in operation until the city was bombed in 1944.
 In 1947, it was replaced by trolleybuses, which operated on three lines, with 30 vehicles.
 From 1963, diesel-powered buses were purchased to modernize the vehicle fleet.
-From 1965, one-man operation was introduced on the buses, while the trolleybuses still had to be manned by two drivers.
-For reasons of personnel savings, the trolleybus operation was therefore discontinued on November 9, 1970.
+From 1965, one-person operation was introduced on the buses, while the trolleybuses still had to be operated by two drivers.
+For reasons of personnel savings, the trolleybus operation was therefore discontinued on 9 November 1970.